 7. Assess Vents for Blockage

 If your home has a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Make sure the space is clear of leaves, animal nests, or snow/ice.
+Confirm the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with routine professional tune-ups can help to reduce these factors.
+Keeping your heating system maintained with routine professional tune-ups can virtually eliminate these factors.
 During your tune-up, your expert technician will clean and check over your furnace, identifying areas of concern.
-They can identify failing parts in need of replacement before they become a larger problem.
-A tune-up alone may instantly improve energy efficiency by up to 30%.
+They can identify failing parts in need of replacement before they become a bigger problem.
+A tune-up alone could instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner residence because your HVAC equipment will be distributing clean air through a clean air filter.
 Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A poorly-maintained HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
+An overworked HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
 Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
 A Longer-Lasting HVAC System

-Your HVAC system is a valuable investment with a limited lifetime.
+Your HVAC system is an expensive investment with a limited lifetime.
 Depending on use, with proper maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the primary reasons for premature replacement HVAC systems before end of average life expectancy.
+However, poor maintenance is one of the primary reasons for premature replacement HVAC systems prior to end of average life expectancy.